-- Well cared for supplies.
-Storing material, accessories and even machines properly keeps them in working order and in good condition.
+- Well-cared for supplies.
+Storing material, accessories and even machines properly keep them in working order and in good condition.
 A wrinkled roll of vinyl shoved in a drawer will not lay flat on a mat and won’t look good on your final project.

 - Freedom to create.
 When you have space to work and your craft area is organized, you mind tends to be calmer.
 For me this means I can focus on my project and now how messy my craft room is.

 Here are my favorite ways to organize Cricut supplies